New Dentures... What to Expect?

 Improving chewing, speech, and digestion

 Restore your appearance and smile

 Fill out the appearance of your face and profile, as without teeth facial muscles can sag.

 Complete dentures are a removable device that replaces all the teeth in your upper and/or lower jaw(s).
 There are two basic types of Complete dentures: Immediate dentures and Conventional dentures.

 Immediate dentures are Complete dentures that are fabricated prior to the extraction of your natural teeth and then are inserted 'immediately' following the removal of your teeth.
 They are usually considered a transitional denture due to their generally limited function and esthetics.
 They may require several post insertion adjustment and in most cases they need to be refit with temporary reline material several times.
 Eventually the temporary material needs to be removed and the dentures are permanently relined with the same Acrylic the rest of the denture is made of.

-Conventional Dentures are fabricated on gums that have already healed.
+Conventional or Standard Dentures are fabricated on gums that have already healed.
 With no teeth present there are several more steps to the measuring of your jaw relations and the types of impressions taken.